Need a New Healthy Smoothie?

 Kale, carrots, and blueberries all boost immunity, reduce inflammation, and support healthy digestion.
 Blueberries and kale also support heart health.
 They’re all good sources of vitamin C, vitamin K, and fiber.
 Carrots and kale are also good sources of vitamin A.

 Bananas support motility, digestion, circulation, cardiovascular health, blood pressure, and help to reduce inflammation.
-I’ve included only 1/2 of a banana in this recipe because some people with bacterial overgrowth in their small intestine don’t do well with too many bananas.
-If bananas tend to be a problem for you, you can easily substitute strawberries.
+I’ve included only 1/2 of a banana in this recipe because some people don’t do well with too much banana.
+If bananas tend to be a problem for you, you can easily substitute another fruit.

 Almonds support strong bones and teeth, heart health, and healthy cholesterol.
-They can also aide in weight loss and are a good source of magnesium, phosphorous, vitamin E, and riboflavin.
+They can also aid in weight loss and are a good source of magnesium, phosphorous, vitamin E, and riboflavin.

 3) It Still Tastes Good!

-Even with all the nutrition packed into one small glass in this healthy smoothie recipe, this beverage still has a lovely flavor with a good balance of almond milk and fruit to veggies and seeds.
+Even with all the nutrition packed into one small glass in this healthy smoothie recipe, this beverage still has a lovely flavor with a good balance of almond milk, seeds, fruits, and veggies.

 Need to know how to make homemade almond milk?
 Try out this almond milk recipe.
 Or are you looking for more nutritious and easy breakfast or snack recipes?
 Try this chia pudding or these almond butter protein balls.